PetosPy/PetosPy/README.md

 - 🔭 I’m currently working as a Freelencer on Upwork
-- 🌱 learning Robotic Process Automation with Uipath. 🤖
+- 🌱 learning Django and Docker. 🤖
 -  😄 Pronouns: he/him

 <div>